UWFosterIT/node-gaws/README.md

 It's recommended to use `record` during development and `wild` in producation.

 #### Logging
 This module uses ``winston`` for all logging.

 ### Endpoints Implemented
 All the v3 endpoints except for `documents` have been implemented.
-This module is currently hardcoded to request data be returned in JSON.
-The webservice supports returning XML.
-This module could be modified to accomodate that if needed.
+By default, all requests are made to the JSON endpoints, if you want XML as the response set `options.format` to `xml`.

 Endpoint|Implementation
 -|-
 gradprograms|uwgaws.programs.getAuthorized()
 applicants|uwgaws.applicants.getByProgram(options)
-applications (single)|uwgaws.applications.getById(applicationId)
+applications (single)|uwgaws.applications.getById(options)
 applications (for program)|uwgaws.applications.getByProgram(options)

 #### Options example and return values